Chapter 1: Little Soldier

 “That was recorded,” the undersecretary said.
 Then, with a mirthless smile, “However, the Earl of Lorness demands all outstanding loans be finalized.”
 His thick ledger creaked open.
 “The amount is…four thousand baden.”

-“We have a contract,” her father corrected, taking off his wide-brimmed hat, wiping sweat from his brow.
+“We have a contract.”
+Her father removed his wide-brimmed hat, wiping his brow with his sleeve.
 “He can’t demand it all at once.”

 “Like a little brave soldier, you will stand,